CommWebTeam/mathml_formatter/README.md

 ### Variable list priority

 Variables/functions/acronyms are checked after multiplication/commas.
-This is find if a multicharacter variable is multiplied by another variable.
+This way, multi-character variables/functions/acronyms can find and join their individual characters if any subwords have previously been multiplied or comma-listed.

 Within these two groups, strings are sorted by length in descending order.
+This is so that smaller subwords being joined do not prevent a search for longer parent words later on.
+For example, if "sub v" was joined before "subword v", then the string of &lt;mi tags consisting of s, then u, then b would be joined into one &lt;mi tag of "sub".
+The tool would not be able to find a string of &lt;mi tags consisting of s, then u, then b, then w, then o, then r, then d.
+Note that you may still run into issues with subwords being joined first if you have run the tool multiple times with different variable lists.

 #### Example
 Given the following list: